 - If No, all prices will be sent excluding tax.

-- If Yes, no Web Extend data will be cached.
+- If Yes, browser-side refresh of product recommendations is enabled and no Web Extend data will be cached.

 - If No, you run the risk of data caching, which could cause data inconsistencies in Emarsys.